Bosnia and Herzegovina at the 2017 World Games

-Bosnia and Herzegovina competed at the World Games 2017 held at Wrocław, Poland, from 20 to 30 July 2017.
+Bosnia and Herzegovina competed at the 2017 World Games held in Wrocław, Poland, from 20 to 30 July 2017.
+The nation did not participate in any previous World Games and made its debut in the 2017 event.
 The Bosnian delegation consisted of two athletes competing in two sports.
-The team failed to win any medal in the Games.

 Background

 Bosnia and Herzegovina was part of Yugoslavia till 1992, after which it declared its independence.
 A National Olympic Committee was formed on 4 June 1992 on the eve of the 1992 Summer Olympics and was approved provisionally by the International Olympic Committee (IOC) before full recognition on 24 September 1993.
 In 1997, it officially became the Olympic Committee of Bosnia and Herzegovina.

-The 2017 World Games were held in Wrocław, Poland from 20 to 30 July 2017.
-The nation did not participate in any previous World Games and made its debut in the 2017 event.
-The Bosnian delegation consisted of two athletes competing across two sports.